Universal Television

-Universal Television LLC (abbreviated as UTV), formerly NBC Universal Television Studio and Universal Media Studios, is an American television production company and the television studio arm of Universal Pictures, established in 2004, as the successor to Revue Studios, NBC Studios, Studios USA Television, PolyGram Television, USA Cable Entertainment, and MCA Television Entertainment, under the name NBC Universal Television Studio, as a renaming of the original incarnation of the Universal Television studio.
-It is a division of Universal Studio Group, a division of NBCUniversal, which, in turn, is a wholly owned subsidiary of Comcast.
-The company serves as the network television production arm of NBC; a predecessor of the company, NBC Studios, previously assumed such functions, and a substantial portion of the company's shows air on the network.
+Universal Television LLC, abbreviated as UTV, is an American television production company and the television studio arm of NBC, established in 2004 as the successor to Revue Studios, NBC Studios, Studios USA Television, PolyGram Television, USA Cable Entertainment and MCA Television Entertainment, under the name NBC Universal Television Studio, and as a renaming of the original incarnation of the Universal Television studio.
+The flagship television division of the Universal Studio Group division of NBCUniversal, a subsidiary of Comcast, it serves as the network television production arm of NBC; a predecessor of the company, NBC Studios, previously assumed such functions, and a substantial portion of the company's shows air on the network.

-It is also known as Open 4 Business Productions in copyright in certain television series produced by them since 2009.
-Re-established in 2004, it became Universal Media Studios in 2007, and the company finally adopted its current name on September 12, 2011.
+It is also known as Open 4 Business Productions, founded in 2000, in copyright in certain television series produced by them since 2009.
+The NBC Universal Television Studio was succeeded by Universal Media Studios in 2007 and renamed to its current name on September 12, 2011.